zhouyl/flowblade/docs/components/navigation/step-item.md

 # StepItem

 StepItem component for displaying individual steps within a Steps component.
 Used for showing progress through a multi-step process.
+Perfect for representing individual steps in wizards and workflows.

 ## Basic Usage